ssharoff/genre-keras/README.md

 The neural implementation is based on Keras/Tensorflow.
 It started from the example code from [https://www.depends-on-the-definition.com/classify-toxic-comments-on-wikipedia]

-CNN and bi-LSTM versions have been added, but they didn't help with producing better classifier.
-And they are much slower to train.
+CNN and bi-LSTM versions have been added, but they didn't help with producing a better classifier.
+Also they are much slower to train.

 The arguments for the script are self-explanatory (run `classifier.py -h`).
 A typical invocation would be: